MACARTHUR OPENS FIRST GROUND OFFENSIVE AGAINST JAPAN

 Southwest Pacific Area HQ, Brisbane, Australia September 13, 1942

 On May 14, 1942, after a voyage of 23 days and 9,000 miles, 12,000 men and equipment of the U.S. 32nd Infantry Division arrived in Australia for the purpose of bulking up the understrength defenses of that country.
-Gen. Douglas MacArthur, Allied Supreme Commander of all land, naval, and air forces in the Southwest Pacific Area, deemed that the defense of the Australian mainland, his base since fleeing the Philippines, would best be undertaken from the large, mountainous, jungle-covered island of New Guinea, at its narrowest point just over 60 miles across the Torres Strait from Queensland’s Cape York Peninsula.
+Gen. Douglas MacArthur, Allied Supreme Commander of all land, naval, and air forces in the Southwest Pacific Area, deemed that the defense of the Australian mainland, his base since fleeing the Philippines, would best be undertaken from the large, mountainous, jungle-covered island of New Guinea, at its narrowest point just over 60 miles/97 km across the Torres Strait from Queensland’s Cape York Peninsula.
 The spear-shaped peninsula was the northernmost tip of the Australian continent.
 Already the Australians administered the eastern half of New Guinea (an area known today as Papua New Guinea) from the territorial capital at Port Moresby on the island’s southeastern coast.
 Sadly, though, the Port Moresby garrison in May 1942 was not materially stronger than the one established there earlier in the year, when the Japan’s military juggernaut was busily sweeping aside the colonial regimes of the U.S., British, and Dutch in Southeast Asia and claiming their country’s place in the equatorial sun.

 Twenty-one days into July 1942 the Japanese made unopposed incursions into Northeastern New Guinea, establishing forward bases at Buna and neighboring Gona.
-Buna was the northern end of the 60‑mile-long Kokoda Trail (or Track), a primitive overland mail route to Port Moresby through the nearly impassable Owen Stanley Range defended by a mixed force of 900 Australian and Papuan (mostly native) infantry.
-Scarcely nine weeks later, on this date, September 13, 1942, MacArthur ordered parts of the U.S. 32nd Division to Port Mosesby, even though the National Guardsmen had less than two months of in-country combat training and not much more than that in the States.
+Buna was the northern end of the 60‑mile-/97‑km-long Kokoda Trail (or Track), a primitive overland mail route to Port Moresby through the nearly impassable Owen Stanley Range defended by a mixed force of 900 Australian and Papuan (mostly native) infantry.
+Scarcely 9 weeks later, on this date, September 13, 1942, MacArthur ordered parts of the U.S. 32nd Division to Port Mosesby, even though the National Guardsmen had less than 2 months of in-country combat training and not much more than that in the States.
 This move would become part of the opening ground offensive against Japanese units in the Southwest Pacific.
 MacArthur glibly expected the Americans to quickly and easily advance on the invaders, who had driven the Australians out of their mountain outpost at Kokoda, secure the rugged Kokoda Trail, and recapture Buna and Gona.

 Weeks of bitter and vicious fighting on the Kokoda Trail, where both sides took heavy casualties, helped nudge the weakened Japanese to withdraw over the Owen Stanley Range and make for the northeast coast.
 Not until November 16, 1942, were U.S. and Australian forces in a position to attack the main Japanese beachheads between Buna and Gona.
 Since arriving in June, the Japanese had built hundreds of well-camouflaged, reinforced bunkers in mutually supporting positions blocking all available approaches.
 Combined with the forces that had returned from fighting on the Kokoda Trail, the Japanese defenders initially had nearly 5,500 troops to face the Allies.
 This rose to about 6,500 later in the battle.
-The effectiveness of both combatant forces was reduced by an appaling number of tropical illnesses, notably malaria, dengue fever, bush typhus, ulcers, and dysentery, that flourished in the warm, moist jungle.
+The effectiveness of both combatant forces was reduced by an appalling number of tropical illnesses, notably malaria, dengue fever, bush typhus, ulcers, and dysentery, that flourished in the warm, moist jungle.

 Allied forces only made significant progress after they were given the tanks and artillery they had long sought.
 On January 2, 1943, they captured Buna, and on January 22, after frenzied and bloody fighting in extraordinarily difficult conditions, the Allies killed or captured almost the entire Japanese invasion force.
 Casualties on both sides were extremely high.
 More than 2,600 Australian and U.S. servicemen were killed (one account places the number at 8,500) and over 17,000 injured or rendered sick during the seven-month Kokoda Trail and Buna-Gona campaigns.
 Japanese deaths exceeded 13,600.
 Fighting elsewhere in New Guinea continued through the end of the war.